kyclark/abe487/lab/week9/problems.md

     $ cpanm autodie

-Create a directory called "week9," and use the "new-pl" script to create all the following scripts, e.g.:
+Create a directory called "week9," and use the "new-pl" script to create all the following script, e.g.:

     new-pl 01-subs.pl "subroutine practice"